 Each fully-qualified name may have at maximum one SPF record, defined as a TXT record or as an SPF record type.

-There are various limitations to the number of items and lookups permitted in an SPF record:
+There are various limitations on the number of items and lookups permitted in an SPF record:

 - SPF records may not have more than 10 mechanisms that require DNS lookups.
 These are the

 - When evaluating the

 mxmechanism, the number of MX records queried is included in the overall limit of DNS lookups.
-Additionally, each
+Each

 mxmechanism must not result in querying more than 10 address records.

-ptrmechanism is also included in the overall limit and each
+ptrmechanism is also included in the overall limit.
+Each

 ptrmust not result in querying more than 10 address records.